Having

 Of a kind

-Giving and receiving is one of the central of our lives.
-Much of the pain in life can be traced back to the felt need to keep account of all of the giving and receiving that is going on, and then expending precious energy (sometimes called ‘work') attempting to make sure that the receiving side of our ledger is adequate.
-Then, when we have ‘enough,' we can be gracious on the giving side.
-I suspect that how we answer the question with our lives, “how much is enough?” lies at the of how well we contribute to our shared humanity and shared .
-The harmonious of giving and taking is often befuddled and turned upside down by a predominant (and ultimately dominating) focus on receiving, aka taking.
+Giving and receiving is one of the central yin and yang of our lives.
+Much of the pain in life can be traced back to the felt need to keep account of all of the giving and receiving that is going on, and then expending precious energy (sometimes called ‘work’) attempting to make sure that the receiving side of our ledger is adequate.
+Then, when we have ‘enough,’ we can be gracious on the giving side.
+I suspect that how we answer the question with our lives, “how much is enough?” lies at the heart of how well we contribute to our shared humanity and shared reality.
+The harmonious yin and yang of giving and taking is often befuddled and turned upside down by a predominant (and ultimately dominating) focus on receiving, aka taking.
 This conundrum rests on how we answer the proverbial question of “which came first, the chicken or the egg?” — in this case, giving or taking.
-As any practiced Taoist would realize, these questions are ultimately incomprehensible without a deep appreciation for balance, or, as the Taoist would say, complementariness.
-I think this is also why Buddhists are not big on origin or creation stories (‘egg' stories); what we have at any given moment is much more important than accounting for where it came from.
-The Christian contribution to this dialogue is a focus on , that any giving on our part is only made possible by something outside our selves gracing us with anything to give.
-In the human experience, , and the that evolves from living in it, quite universally leads to more harmonious (happy) living.
+As any practiced Taoist would realize, these yin and yang questions are ultimately incomprehensible without a deep appreciation for balance, or, as the Taoist would say, complementariness.
+I think this is also why Buddhists are not big on origin or creation stories (‘egg’ stories); what we have at any given moment is much more important than accounting for where it came from.
+The Christian contribution to this dialogue is a focus on grace, that any giving on our part is only made possible by something outside our selves gracing us with anything to give.
+In the human experience, grace, and the gratitude that evolves from living in it, quite universally leads to more harmonious (happy) living.
 Our natural propensity toward accounting cannot escape the balance shit completely!

 May you join this mystical union, and whatever dues you may pay, may they be well worth it…